Get the Facts on Blood Cancer

 Myeloma

 Myeloma is a type of blood cancer found in plasma cells, or white blood cells that produce antibodies to fight disease and infection.
-Myeloma cells stop normal antibody production.
-This leaves the immune system weak and highly susceptible to infection.
+These cells stop normal antibody production, leaving the immune system weak and highly susceptible to infection.

 What are the symptoms of blood cancer?

-Because there are no effective early screening options for blood cancers, people don’t typically know they are sick until they experience symptoms.
-There are many symptoms of blood cancers.
-See your doctor if you are experiencing any of the following for a prolonged period of time:
+There are no effective early screening options for blood cancers.
+Therefore, people don’t typically know they are sick until they experience symptoms.
+There are many symptoms of blood cancer, including.

 Treatment for blood cancer varies greatly depending on the type of cancer, patient age, how fast the cancer is progressing and where the cancer has spread, among other factors.
 Treatments for blood cancers include: